Skip to main content

 There are many forms of elder financial abuse, but there is a common thread.
 In general, it is an effort by unscrupulous person/s to extract money and resources through a variety of devious means from elderly persons.

-• misuse of a person's Power of Attorney or Guardianship instructions
+• Misuse of a person's Power of Attorney or Administration instructions

 In general, all involve improper use of an older person’s assets.